Pioneer packs

 Day 3:

-To get to Ry, you need to cross Birksø.
-To cross Birksø, keep left in Åløbet.
-Here there is a canal established for a short crossing - remember to use the designated canoe carts, which will typically be on the other side.
-If you sail to the right after this, you will arrive at Ry boat harbor, the rowing club and Skimminghøj Teltplads.
-It's easy to moor at the campsite and walk up to Ry town, where there are shopping opportunities and places to eat - make sure to stock up on water as well, as this is not possible at Alling Vest Teltplads.
+To get to Ry, you have to cross over to Birksø.
+To get over to Birksø, keep to the left in the stream.
+Here, a canal has been established for a short portage – remember to use the canoe trolleys provided, which will typically be on the other side.
+If you sail to the right after this, you will arrive at Ry marina, the rowing club and Skimminghøj Teltplads.
+It is easy to moor at the campsite and go up to Ry town, where there are shopping and dining options – be sure to stock up on water as well, as there is no opportunity for this at Alling Vest Teltplads.

 Day 4: